Micro Fulfillment Centre: Small Logistics Solution With Big Benefits

 What are micro fulfillment centres?

-10,000 square feet may sound like a lot, but in warehousing terms it’s tiny.
-To put it into context, picture two basketball courts side-by-side.
-This is the typical size of a micro fulfillment centre, a small warehouse facility, or dark store, where online brands can hold their products before shipping.
-MFCs are strategically placed in densely populated urban locations, often packed between larger structures, as mentioned in the futuristic example mentioned above.
-They allow retailers to store items closer to their customers, as opposed to traditional warehouses that tend to be placed in much larger plots of land on the edge of town.
+10,000 square feet may sound like a lot, but in warehousing, it’s tiny.
+For context, picture two basketball courts side-by-side.
+This is the typical size of a micro fulfillment centre.
+It is a small warehouse facility, or "dark store," where online brands hold products before shipping.

 What’s the difference between traditional order fulfillment and MFC?

-Although they have similar objectives, MFCs have a different approach to carrying out fulfillment operations compared to their larger counterparts.
+While they have similar goals, MFCs have a different approach to logistics.

-First is the heightened use of smart technology that makes much quicker processing possible.
-MFCs rely heavily on automation to accelerate warehouse tasks.
-They use mobile robots and conveyor belts for fetching and carrying, and automated inventory management to update and replenish stock levels.
-Because MFCs stock a smaller selection of products, they also focus on high-volume stock-keeping units (SKUs) that they can fulfil quickly and efficiently.
+MFCs rely heavily on smart technology.
+They use mobile robots, conveyor belts, and automated inventory management to replenish stock quickly.
+Because MFCs stock fewer products, they focus on high-volume Stock Keeping Units (SKUs) that they can fulfill fast.

-MFCs also tend to be more adaptable and scalable with businesses able to adjust their output without adding to the physical size of the facility.
-Their speed and flexibility make them ideal for omni-channel distribution with in-store pickup and same-day delivery made more possible.
-Not to mention more chances of cash on delivery thanks to more efficient drop-off routes.
+MFCs are more adaptable.
+Businesses can adjust their output without adding to the physical size of the building.
+This makes them ideal for omni-channel distribution, including in-store pickup and same-day delivery.
+It also increases the success of Cash on Delivery (COD) thanks to efficient drop-off routes.

 Traditional fulfillment centres vs micro fulfillment solutions